jubair-jx/mini-ecommerz-application/README.md

 ## Features

+### Product List

+- Displays a list of products with their name, image, and price.
+- Supports pagination with a "Load More Products" button.
-- **Dynamic Product Listing**: Display products fetched from APIs with a loading skeleton state.
+- Shows a loading skeleton while data is being fetched.

-- **Add to Cart**: Fully functional cart with quantity management and removal options.
+### Cart Management

+- Add products to the cart.
+- Update product quantities in the cart.
+- Remove products from the cart.
+- Calculates and displays the total price of the cart.
+- **Cart Persistence**: The cart data is persisted across page refreshes using `redux-persist`.

+### Responsive Design

-- **Responsive Design**: Optimized for all screen sizes.
+- Fully responsive UI for all devices using Tailwind CSS.
-- **State Management**: Redux for managing cart state.
+- User-friendly layout for both product listing and cart pages.
-- **Loading Skeleton**: Skeleton cards during API loading.

 ---